 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 In a typical home sale, you hire a real estate agent from a brokerage, and the deal gets pushed through.
 Each party in the real estate transaction will have the right to their agent.
-When all this goes down, you will hear a term called “co-broking” or “co-broke“ in real estate.
-But what does that term mean, and how to do it?
-Co-broking is a term used to label when people have to split commissions between brokers via a co broker agreement.
+When all this goes down, you will hear a term called “co-broking” or “co-broke“ in real estate investing.
+But what does that term mean, and how does it be done?
+Co-broking is a term used to label when people have to split commissions between brokers via a co-broker agreement.
 This typically means that one broker represents the buyer.
-And another broker represents the seller.
-This ensures all parties get paid.
+Another broker represents the seller.
+This ensures all parties get their commission.
 If you have a deal where the phrase co-broking comes up, it’s often a little concerning.

 Don’t worry; this concept is pretty easy to explain.

-Co-broking is splitting commissions, meaning that more than one broker has played a part in pushing a transaction through.
-Most transactions around New York City involve more than one broker, so it’s safe to say that most deals are co-broked, and two agents work on it.
+Co-broking is splitting commissions, meaning that more than one broker contributes to a transaction’s success.
+Most transactions in residential and commercial real estate around New York City involve more than one broker, so it’s safe to say that most deals are co-broked, and two agents work on them.

 If the buyer does not have a separate agent, the listing agent will represent both parties under a dual agency and collect the entire commission.